 - Supports good sleep

 - Rich in phytonutrients that help fight nasty free radicals

 Erbology poppy seed oil

-With its nutty flavour, poppy seed oil is the perfect ingredient to add to your perfect parfaits!
-We teamed our poppy seed oil with sweetly refreshing coconut yogurt, and indulgent fresh fig. Not to forget wholesome blueberries and the crunch of hazelnuts and apple, everything topped with our favourite maple syrup.
-A touch of surprise and novelty is added with a nasturtium leaf.
+With its nutty flavour, poppy seed oil is the perfect ingredient to add to a yoghurt parfait.
+Try it for breakfast, as a snack or a healthy dessert.
+Here, we’ve teamed our poppy seed oil with sweet coconut yogurt and indulgent fresh fig. We throw in a handful of wholesome blueberries and add some crunch with hazelnuts and apple, topping everything off with our favourite maple syrup.
+If you’re feeling fancy, add a touch of surprise and novelty with a nasturtium leaf.